Victoria Bridge, Brisbane

 The Victoria Bridge is a bus and pedestrian bridge over the Brisbane River.
 The current bridge, opened in 1969, is the third permanent crossing erected at this location.
-Since 24 January 2021, the bridge was closed to general traffic and carried buses, pedestrians and cyclists only.
+Since 24 January 2021, the bridge has been closed to general traffic, and now carries buses, pedestrians and cyclists only.

 The Victoria Bridge, the Brisbane River's first road crossing has had a long and interesting history.
 Since 1865 there have been several versions of the bridge built to connect South Brisbane (near the South Bank Parklands and Queensland Cultural Centre) to the Brisbane central business district (CBD) at North Quay.
-Half of the road space on the bridge is now given over to the South-East Busway.
+Half of the road space on the bridge is now given over to the South East Busway.
 In the 2006 Brisbane City Centre Draft Masterplan, a new crossing immediately adjacent to the Victoria Bridge, tentatively named the Adelaide Street Bridge was recommended for a feasibility study.

 1864 Brisbane Bridge

 Construction of a bridge across the Brisbane River was first agreed to in 1861.
 The newly formed Legislative Assembly of Queensland forced the council to pay for the costs, to be financed by unsold crown land in South Brisbane which was transferred to the Corporation of Brisbane under the terms of the Brisbane Bridge Act of 1861. £70,000 worth of borrowings was acquired from the Bank of Queensland secured by mortgage of the bridge lands.
 Work began on the foundations for the first bridge across the Brisbane River, then known as the Brisbane Bridge, on 22 August 1864.
 The contractor, John Bourne, offered to convert the scaffolding he was constructing into a temporary bridge.
 In return for this and an annual payment to the council, he was allowed to charge a toll.
 This timber structure opened in June 1865.
 The Bank of Queensland suspended payments in July 1866 and the shareholders decided to wind the bank up, bringing about a halt to funding for the project.
 The Queensland Government was reluctant to take on responsibility for the bridge's construction because it didn't want to incur debt.
 The timber bridge quickly succumbed to marine wood worm Teredo Navalis and began to progressively collapse.
 The council wasn't able to fully repair the structure and its remnants took two years to fall away into the river, along with some components of the partly built iron bridge.
+After the bridge collapsed on 16 November 1867, the public had to resort back to using ferries to cross the river.